ralejandre/system-design-primer/README-es.md

 **A: No, no necesitas saber todo aqui para prepararte para le entrevista**.

-What you are asked in an interview depends on variables such as:
 Lo que se te pregunta en una entrevista depende de variables como:

 * Cuanta experiencia tienes